 No, you don't need to register to sit Supplemental exams and you don't have to pay a fee.
 Your examinations results will indicate that you are required to sit Supplemental exams, where allowed.
 Remember that you don’t have an automatic right to sit Supplementals.
 In most cases, you need to have made a 'serious attempt' in the Summer to be allowed to sit Supplementals.
 If in doubt about your entitlement to Supplementals or if you have been excluded from the course, consult your Tutor to discuss whether to appeal.
-Supplemental exams run from August – September.
+Supplemental exams run during August.

 What if I want my examination re-checked?

 First of all, once the results are published you should discuss your examination /assessment performance with the examiners to understand why a specific mark was awarded.
 This is your right and you should contact the Head of your Department who will make the necessary arrangements.
 Some Departments organise specific times for these consultation.
 Check the relevant notice board or your course hand-book.
 Please note that these consultations are not an opportunity to negotiate an increase of your marks.
 Lecturers cannot change any marks once they have been approved by the Court of Examiners.